jmsdnns/blag/content/tech/cheetah/index.md

 ![Stick figure drawing of a person in thought while rubbing their chin.
 The word "HMM" is written next to them](thonking.gif)

 It _seemed_ as though the LLM could solve problems where the solution always looks the same.
-It also _seemed_ as though it could not solve problems where something in the solution required careful configuration based on the context of the problem, such as the parameters for MDP.
+It also _seemed_ as though it could not solve problems where part of the solution is always the same, but some other part of the solution required careful configuration based on the context of the problem, such as the parameters for MDP.

 I would need to somehow go bigger to get more information about which problems can be solved by an LLM and which cannot.

 # Cheetah